Abjad/abjad/trunk/abjad/docs/chapters/fundamentals/duration/leaf_multipliers/index.rst

    The LilyPond multiplication `*` operator differs from the Abjad multiplication `*` operator.
-LilyPond multiplication scales duration of LilyPond notes, rests, chords and skips.
+LilyPond multiplication scales duration of LilyPond notes, rests and chords.
 Abjad multiplication copies Abjad containers and leaves.